boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/blazor-web-assembly.md

 1. Please [get](https://github.com/boldbi/blazor-webassembly-sample) the Blazor WebAssembly sample from GitHub.

-2. Please ensure you have enabled embed authentication on the `embed settings` page.
-If it is not currently enabled, please refer to the following image or detailed [instructions](https://help.boldbi.com/site-administration/embed-settings/#get-embed-secret-code) to enable it.
+2. Please make sure that you have enabled embed authentication on the `embed settings` page.
+If it is not currently enabled, please refer to the following image or detailed [instructions](/site-administration/embed-settings/#get-embed-secret-code) to enable it.
    ![Embed Settings](/static/assets/javascript/sample/images/embed-settings.png)

-3. To download the `embedConfig.json` file, please follow this [link](https://help.boldbi.com/site-administration/embed-settings/#get-embed-configuration-file) for reference.
-Additionally, you can refer to the following image for visual guidance.
+3. To download the `embedConfig.json` file, please follow this [link](/site-administration/embed-settings/#get-embed-configuration-file) for reference.
+Furthermore, you can refer to the image below for visual guidance.
    ![EmbedSettings image](/static/assets/javascript/sample/images/embed-settings-download.png)
    ![EmbedConfig Properties](/static/assets/javascript/sample/images/prop-core.png)

-4. Copy the downloaded `embedConfig.json` file and paste it into the `Server folder` [location](https://github.com/boldbi/blazor-webassembly-sample/tree/master/BlazorWebAssembly/Server) within the application.
+4. Please copy the downloaded `embedConfig.json` file and paste it into the `Server folder` [location](https://github.com/boldbi/blazor-webassembly-sample/tree/master/BlazorWebAssembly/Server) within the application.
 Please ensure you have placed it in the application, as shown in the following image.

    ![EmbedConfig image](/static/assets/javascript/sample/images/blazor-webassembly-embed-config.png)